 Your credit score is one of the primary factors mortgage lenders consider when you apply for a loan.
 If your score needs work, there are steps you can take to improve it before you apply.
 Here’s everything you need to know about how to improve your credit score to buy a house.

 Mortgage credit score requirements

-The minimum credit score to qualify for different types of mortgages ranges a good deal.
+The minimum credit score to qualify for different types of mortgages ranges.

-Still, it’s best to have the highest score possible before you apply for a mortgage: In fact, the median credit score for new mortgage borrowers is 766, according to the fourth quarter 2022 Federal Reserve Bank of New York report on household debt.
+Still, it’s best to have the highest score possible before you apply for a mortgage: In fact, the median credit score for new mortgage borrowers is 769, according to the second quarter 2023 Federal Reserve Bank of New York report on household debt.
 The greater your score, the better chance you’ll have of being approved for a mortgage and the lower the interest rate you’ll get.
 The best rates go to borrowers with scores of 740 or higher.

 How to improve your credit score before getting a mortgage